SelecTree: Tree Detail

 Pests & Disease Information

 Resistant to Verticillium.
-Susceptible to Insect Galls, Root Rot.
+Susceptible to Insect Galls, Armillaria and Root Rot.

 Health, Safety & Environmental Concerns